sarora2073/gmail-api-parse-message/README.md

 [![npm][npm]][npm-url]

 # gmail-api-parse-message
 Parses the response from the Gmail API's GET message method.

+9-20-2018 - modified original package to parse email addresses to extact the name and email address separately, instead of just displaying the raw string

 ## Example usage